kissyass/CPP-Modules/CPP02/README.md

 <a href = "https://embeddedartistry.com/blog/2018/07/12/simple-fixed-point-conversion-in-c/">Source</a>
 - The conversion from the integer format to the fixed point format is done by shifting 'n' positions to the left, so that the position of the binary point is correct.
 <a href="https://www.codeproject.com/Articles/37636/Fixed-Point-Class">Source<a>

+## <a id="Static">Static</a>
+- We can define class members static using static keyword.
+When we declare a member of a class as static it means no matter how many objects of the class are created, there is only one copy of the static member.
+- A static member is shared by all objects of the class.
+All static data is initialized to zero when the first object is created, if no other initialization is present.
+We can't put it in the class definition but it can be initialized outside the by redeclaring the static variable, using the scope resolution operator :: to identify which class it belongs to.

+### Static Function Members
+- By declaring a function member as static, you make it independent of any particular object of the class.
+A static member function can be called even if no objects of the class exist and the static functions are accessed using only the class name and the scope resolution operator ::.
+- A static member function can only access static data member, other static member functions and any other functions from outside the class.
+- Static member functions have a class scope and they do not have access to the this pointer of the class.
+You could use a static member function to determine whether some objects of the class have been created or not.